 At night, we provide handy pee buckets so you don’t have to find your way to the river in the dark.
 In the morning, dump your pee bucket directly into the river.
 The guides will explain sanitation and bathroom procedures in greater detail during on-river orientation.

 Ladies, if you might be on your period while on your river trip, it’s helpful to plan ahead and pack for the unexpected.
 If you will be using tampons, bring an outdoor menstrual kit or several discreet baggies and plenty of baby wipes.

 Make sure you keep these supplies handy during the day, in your provided day dry bag.
 When you change during the day, you can wrap the trash in a baby wipe, put that in a discreet baggie and dispose of it in the boat trash system or into the hygiene disposal at the camp toilet.
 Using pads is not the best option as you will get wet a lot on your river trip.

 Weather can vary greatly during your trip.
 Humidity is usually very low, making the high temperatures less uncomfortable.
-River water temperatures average a cold 55-65°F all year long.
+River water temperatures typically range from 50-70°F depending on the time of year.
+Check the current river temperature here.
 Keep in mind that extreme weather (heat, cold, wind, rain, hail, flash flooding, etc.) can occur at any time with little to no advanced warning.
 Follow the packing list to be better prepared for a variety of conditions.

 •April and May tend to be sunny with possible late-winter storms.
 Be prepared for cooler weather!